Virginia Rappe: Death

-The circumstances of Rappe's death in 1921 became a Hollywood scandal and were covered widely and sensationalized by the media of the time.
-During a party held on Labor Day, September 5, 1921, in Roscoe "Fatty" Arbuckle's suite at the St. Francis Hotel in San Francisco, Rappe allegedly suffered a trauma.
+The circumstances of Rappe's death in 1921 became a Hollywood scandal and were heavily sensationalized by the media of the time.
+During a party held on Labor Day, September 5, 1921, in Roscoe "Fatty" Arbuckle's suite at the St. Francis Hotel in San Francisco, Rappe was allegedly raped by Arbuckle.
 She died four days later on September 9 from a ruptured bladder and secondary peritonitis.
-She was buried at Hollywood Cemetery (now Hollywood Forever Cemetery).
+She is buried at Hollywood Forever Cemetery in Los Angeles alongside her fiance Henry Lehrman.

 The exact events of the party remain unclear, with witnesses relating numerous versions of what happened.
 It was alleged that Rappe had died as a result of a violent sexual assault by Arbuckle.
 Arbuckle's accuser, Bambina Maude Delmont, had accompanied Rappe to the party; she had first met Rappe only a few days earlier.
-Delmont had a police record for extortion, prostitution and blackmail.
+Delmont, however, had a police record for extortion, prostitution and blackmail.
 Subsequent witnesses testified that Rappe had for some time suffered from cystitis, a condition which could have been aggravated by consuming alcohol.
-Witnesses also testified that Rappe had previously suffered from venereal disease, so there were allegations that her death was brought on by her health rather than by an assault.
+Witnesses also testified that Rappe had previously suffered from venereal disease, so there were allegations that her death was brought on by her health rather than by an assault; however, her autopsy revealed no sign of venereal disease or any current or prior pregnancies.

 After three manslaughter trials, Arbuckle was formally acquitted; his acquittal in the third trial was accompanied by an unprecedented statement of apology from the jury stating, in part, that, "Acquittal is not enough for Roscoe Arbuckle.
-We feel that a great injustice has been done him… there was not the slightest proof adduced to connect him in any way with the commission of a crime."
+We feel that a great injustice has been done him... there was not the slightest proof adduced to connect him in any way with the commission of a crime."
 Nevertheless, Arbuckle's reputation and career were ruined because of the scandal.